assuncaocharles/ngx-indexed-db/README.md

 ## Usage

-Import the `NgxIndexedDBModule` and initiate it:
+Import the `NgxIndexedDBModule` and set up it:

 ```js
 import { NgxIndexedDBModule, DBConfig } from 'ngx-indexed-db';